Designing death better

 FOR INDIVIDUALS

-I provide practical, compassionate support services for people and families navigating end of life.
+I provide practical, compassionate support for individuals and families navigating end of life—through planning, grief support, and guidance during illness or caregiving.

 FOR ORGANIZATIONS